kubearmor/KubeArmor/documentation/contribution_guide.md

     Then, you will get the full code of KubeArmor in your machine.

-3. Make changes and commit the changes
+3. Make changes

     First, go into the repository directory and make some changes.

-    Please refer to the development guide to set up your environment for KubeArmor contribution.
+    Please refer to [development guide](./development_guide.md) to set up your environment for KubeArmor contribution.

+4. Commit the changes

-    Then, please see your changes and add them to the branch.
+    Please see your changes using "git status" and add them to the branch using "git add".

     ```
     $ cd KubeArmor